Pooja-R-0104/Real-Time-Inventory-System/README.md

 A full-stack, feature-rich inventory management system designed for hackathon submission.
 This application provides a complete solution for businesses to manage products, track inventory movements, and receive real-time alerts, all wrapped in a polished, modern UI with a professional login system.

 ---
-## 📸 Live Demo Video

-*(After you record your video, upload it to YouTube or Loom and paste the link here)*

----
 ## ✨ Key Features

 ### Core Functionality